 - you must be a CGT concession stakeholder in the company or trust - the entity that owns the share or interest satisfies the 90% test.

 In working out whether you are a small business entity, you need to consider whether you have any affiliates or connected entities (relevant entities).

-Working out any relevant entities
+Working out whether you have relevant entities

 Relevant entities are: